 When performing exercises for your rotator cuffs, it’s essential to take the following safety precautions:

-- Perform a thorough warm-up before starting infraspinatus exercises to reduce the risk of shoulder pain and injuries.
+- I cannot stress enough the importance of a thorough warm-up before starting infraspinatus exercises.
+Warming up before any exercise can reduce the risk of pain and training-related injuries.

 - Maintain proper form and avoid overworking the infraspinatus to prevent unnecessary stress on the shoulders and other upper body muscles.